LukeDavies12/daviescards/README.md

 A fullstack Next.js/Supabse app to log family card games.
 Link: https://daviescards.vercel.app

 ## Features
-- full CRUD on games and players from an Admin account
+- Full CRUD on games and players from an Admin account
 - Interactive charts and tables

 ### Images